What's Up with Mastodon and "Referer" Headers?

 This isn’t really that big a deal.
 Most people don’t use web clients for social media services, and the mobile/native clients don’t send referral data.
 Still, I do see referral headers for some web traffic from Bluesky and Threads in my stats.
 I was curious why it’s not the same for Mastodon.

 I was mostly coming at this from a curiosity angle, and I understand the privacy concerns, but I also worry that this isn’t great for Mastodon in the long term.
-I don’t get a lot of web traffic from other social platforms — but I get none from Mastodon.
-I think this will only make Mastodon more anonymous for people looking at analytics.
-If I ever decide I really care about tracking Mastodon traffic on my links in detail, I’ll likely add UTM parameters for links I post to my own site.
+I don’t see a lot of web traffic from other social platforms in my web analytics — but I see none from Mastodon.
+However, I know that I get bumps in web traffic whenever I post an article to my Mastodon feed.
+People who are just looking at web logs would never see Mastodon traffic, even if it’s driving lots of people to a site.
+If I ever decide I really care about tracking Mastodon traffic on my links in detail, I’ll likely add UTM parameters for links I post, but I’m not sure it’s great that Mastodon is effectively a hidden traffic source.